xXleowXx/gitlab-charts/doc/advanced/ubi/index.md

 - MinIO (Object Store)
 - Redis

-The services must be disabled are:
+The services that must be disabled are:

 - CertManager (Let's Encrypt integration)
 - NGINX Ingress